D81280lee/HydroLLM/README.md

 The loss_category has 4 possible categories: Minor, Major, Severe, Catastrophic, which will be used to categorize flooding events.

 ## Execution/Training
-Run the following command to train an 11B Llama-3.2 model on flooding events in Lexington, SC to perform classification and prediction.
+Run the following command to train an 8B Llama-3.2 model on flooding events in Lexington, SC to perform classification and prediction.
 This will run the train_lora_flood_classifier program, which will train the llm on the dataset.
-The infer_flood_classifier program will ONLY BE USED FOR FINAL TESTING (Also, make sure that you run huggingface-cli login on bash so that you have been granted access to the model):
+The infer_flood_classifier program will ONLY BE USED FOR FINAL TESTING (Make sure that you run huggingface-cli login on bash so that you have been granted access to the model):
 ```
-For me use case: This has worked
+Example:
 py ./train_lora_flood_classifier.py \
   --model_name_or_path meta-llama/Llama-3.2-11B \
   --train_file data/train.csv \